metabase/metabase/docs/enterprise-guide/saml-auth0.md

 }
 ```

-If you need to send more data from the user properties later, you can always return to this step and see which field you want to map and add.
+If you need to set additional user properties, you can always return to this step to add additional fields to the mappings object.

 ![Auth0 SAML Mappings](images/saml-auth0/auth0samlmappings.png)